First Sergeant Mike Allen, U.S. Army (Retired)

 One junior officer Mike remembers in particular was the unit’s forward observer, who called in precision artillery and close air support strikes during their search and destroy missions.
 The observer had a habit of taking off his helmet when he started to call in artillery.
 He’d radio in the target coordinates and then the rounds would come in and hit the designated point.
 He’d radio again, adjusting fires to drop the next rounds closer to the unit.
 He’d repeat the process until he put on his helmet and took cover.
 When the men saw this, they knew the rounds would be coming in very close, so they’d hit their foxholes to avoid being struck by friendly fire.

 The most significant engagement of Mike’s tour occurred on August 8, 1966.
-Mike’s company (Alpha Company), which at the time had about 85 men, was on a search and destroy mission in the Ia Drang Valley.
+Mike’s company (Alpha Company), which at the time had about eighty-five men, was on a search and destroy mission in the Ia Drang Valley.
 Mike’s unit saw the telltale signs of a significant enemy force in the vicinity (markings on trees and recently abandoned camps), but when his unit reported to headquarters that they thought something big was in the vicinity, headquarters replied that, according to intelligence reports, there were no significant enemy forces nearby.

-Mike’s unit found out that headquarters was wrong when it was attacked by an entire North Vietnamese regiment consisting of approximately 1200 men.
+Mike’s unit found out headquarters was wrong when it was attacked by an entire North Vietnamese regiment consisting of approximately 1200 men.
 The North Vietnamese repeatedly charged Alpha Company.
 The unit took heavy casualties, but the men kept fighting even when wounded.
 Just as the North Vietnamese were preparing for the final assault to overrun Alpha Company, the sound of approaching helicopters caused the North Vietnamese to abandon the attack and Mike survived.
 When Mike left the battlefield, he had only five rounds of ammunition left.